To ensure the Docker container can read and write to an SMB-mounted directory, you need to properly set permissions on both:

 uid=1000(node) gid=1000(node)

-If your container uses UID 100, set uid=100
+If your container uses UID 100, set uid=100 in the mount.

 ๐ณ 2.
 Match UID/GID Inside Docker